Accelerated Bachelor's / Master's Degrees

 How to Earn Accelerated Bachelor's / Master's Degrees

-Bachelor's/master’s or “accelerated master’s" degree programs are designed to allow qualified students to earn both a bachelor's and master's degree through an integrated program in a cost-effective, academically rigorous and timely manner.
-Requirements for the available majors are found in the accelerated programs list section.
+The combined bachelor's/master’s or “accelerated master’s" degree programs are designed to allow qualified students to earn both a bachelor's and master's degree through an integrated program in a cost-effective, academically rigorous and timely manner.
+Requirements for the available majors are found in the Accelerated Bachelor's/Master's Programs list section.

 • Time to completion of the graduate degree can be reduced;